 In contrast to a lifecare (type A) contract, although CCRC residents with a fee-for-service contract have unlimited exposure to the potentially exorbitant costs of long-term care expenses, they also are not paying on the front-end for care that they may not need.

-Considering the fact that the monthly service fee for independent living will likely be higher than it would be at a comparable entry fee CCRC, and the fact that long-term care and healthcare services will be offered at the full market rate, a resident in a rental CCRC could conceivably pay more over their lifetime than they would in an entry-fee community.
+Considering the fact that the monthly service fee for independent living will likely be higher than it would be at a comparable entry fee CCRC, and the fact that long-term care and healthcare services will be offered at the full market rate, a resident in a rental CCRC could conceivably pay more over their lifetime than they would in an entry-fee community, particularly in the case of a couple.
 Obviously this would be a function of how many years they live there and how much care they ultimately require.
-This could especially true in the case of a couple.

 Equity/Co-op: Residents in equity communities actually own their home or apartment but are still required to pay a monthly service fee or “membership fee” for services and amenities, including home maintenance.
 Some CCRCs operate under the co-op model whereby residents purchase shares of the corporation.
 Under both arrangements, healthcare services are usually offered at the full market rate.